![]() |

 of desert soon wakes up.
 In precipice of dried out river channel the huge hole,

-it is pushed out from within by the owner of a hole - the three-meter long
+is pushed out from within by the owner of a hole - the three-meter long dragon-looking

-dragon-looking creature.
-It slowly gets out of a hole and by uncertain step
+creature.
+It slowly gets out of a hole and by uncertain step follows on the

 Some days had passed.
 Whitechest bathes in dust bath, and small herons work